CyrsLiu/CyrsLiu/README.md

 **Tools & Frameworks:** React, AWS, Git/GitHub, RESTful APIs, Microsoft: Docs, Excel

-# 🌱 I’m currently learning:
+# 🌱 Currently learning:
 At the moment, I’m working on strengthening my skills in AI/ML and scalable cloud solutions, with a focus on building robust, high-impact applications.

-# 👥 I’m looking to collaborate on:
+# 👥 Looking to collaborate on:
 I’m interested in joining impactful projects in software, artificial intelligence, or data—especially those focused on creating real-world value for people.

 # 📧 Connect With Me!